 Later that morning, almost noon, the doorbell rang.
 It was Marita, holding a newspaper.
 “Oh, hi.
 Let me get presentable,” I said as I opened the door and scooted back to my room.

 When I returned in my robe she was standing in the entryway in a dark blue workout suit.
 “A house across and down the street is for sale,” she said.
 “I want to go to the open house but I promised Jorge I’d be home around noon.”

 I was relieved to hear she couldn’t stay long.
 “I haven’t seen any signs up around here.”

 She turned around, re-opened the door and pointed at a house.
 “It’s almost identical to yours, I think.”

 Sure enough, a for-sale sign had sprouted up overnight.
 “That’s a different model, I’m pretty sure,” I said.
 “I think it has a double fireplace between the living room and family room.”
 As I looked Marita over, the covered-up conservatism of her stretchy athletic suit was lessened by the way she pulled the jacket-bottom up, which drew attention to her small waist.
-Creamy brown flesh showed between her jacket and her hip-hugger pants.
+Flesh showed between her jacket and hip-hugger pants.

 “But yours is a three and two also, isn’t it?”
 She hesitated.
 “They can’t be that different.
 Would you mind if I just peeked around in here?”

 I hesitated, but finally said, “Sure, of course.
 But the house is a mess.
 I’m not prepared for guests, sorry.”